viboverse/functional-programming-jamk/materials/10-modules-and-functions.md

 &nbsp;
 ## **Modules and Functions**
 In Elixir we group several functions into modules.
-We've already used many different modules in the previous chapters such as the String module:
+We've already used many different modules in the previous lessons such as the String module:

     iex> String.length("hello")
     5